 The Bonds will be issued pursuant to A.R.S.
-Title 35, Chapter 3, Articles 3 and 4, approval given by the qualified electors of the City at elections held on May 17, 1988 and September 7, 2004 and a resolution authorizing issuance of the Bonds adopted by the Mayor and Council of the City on April 8, 2019 (the "Bond Resolution").
-The Bonds are being issued to provide funds to (i) acquire and construct certain fire protection, public safety and parks and recreation improvements, (ii) refund certain maturities of the City's outstanding general obligation bonds (the "Bonds Being Refunded"), and (iii) pay the costs of issuance of the Bonds.
+Title 35, Chapter 3, Article 4.
+The Bonds are being issued under the provisions of a resolution authorizing issuance of the Bonds adopted by the Mayor and Council of the City on February 24, 2020 (the "Bond Resolution").
+The Bonds are being issued to provide funds to (i) refund certain maturities of the City's outstanding general obligation bonds (the "Bonds Being Refunded"), and (ii) pay the costs of issuance of the Bonds.